ubuntu-mate/ubuntu-mate.org/blog/20160728-ubuntu-mate-yakkety-alpha2.md

 This is our known list of bugs that affect all flavours.

-  * After complete an OEM install running "Prepare for shipping to end user" causes `systemctl` to segfault.
+  * After completing an OEM install running "Prepare for shipping to end user" causes `systemctl` to segfault.
     * [#1597248](https://bugs.launchpad.net/bugs/1597248)
   * Creating a `btrfs` or `xfs` partition fails during install.
     * [#1591851](https://bugs.launchpad.net/bugs/1591851)